Ayahuasca: Potential Medicine Or a New Addictive Substance

 People of Amazon have been taking Ayahuasca for hundreds of years.
 In fact, they believe this drink brings them closer to the spiritual world.

 Even some recent scientific studies suggest it may enhance creativity.
-Also, it may change your outlook on life.
+Also, it may change one’s outlook on life.
 All things considered, it seems to be quite a promising substance for the medical community.
-However, in some cases, its hallucinogenic properties create a suspicion.
-They think it may become addictive.
+However, in some cases, its hallucinogenic properties and addictive potential create suspicion.

 Table of contents